vvveracruz/vvveracruz.github.io/_posts/2021-01-03-pod-this-day.md

 ---

-This post is part of my 2021 writing challange.
+This post is part of my 2021 writing challenge.
 More on that [here][3].

 [1]: https://www.jodyavirgan.com/political-history-show "This Day Pod website"
 [2]: https://www.pocketcasts.com/](https://www.pocketcasts.com/ "Pocketcasts"